DavideGottardello/ENG_Net_Thesis/README.md

 This repository provides an example workflow for training and evaluating convolutional neural networks (CNNs) on EEG data. **Note:** Original data cannot be shared, so all data used here are randomly generated with the same shape as the real dataset.
 To properly evaluate all boxplots, the `main` script must be run at least three times, changing the animal each time.

 ---
-# Technical Documentation for GitHub Repository
+# Technical Documentation

-This repository provides an example workflow for training and evaluating convolutional neural networks (CNNs) on ENG-like data. **Original data cannot be shared**, so all inputs are randomly generated with the same structure as the real dataset.
-To obtain the complete boxplot comparison, the `main` workflow must be run at least three times, changing the animal each time.
+This repository provides an example workflow for training and evaluating convolutional neural networks (CNNs) on ENG-like data. **Original data I used cannot be shared**, so all inputs are randomly generated with the same structure as the real dataset.
+To obtain the complete boxplot comparison, the `main` workflow must be run three times, changing the animal each time, and window size of the signals: 50, 100, 200, 500 ms.

 ---